Ten Essential Tips for Strong Execution

 - Manage priorities.
 You must relentlessly communicate to all constituents the current priorities, and keep the total to a manageable number.
 One of the biggest mistakes I see in startups is a new and larger set of priorities every week, causing the team to lose momentum and lose commitment.

 - Provide team support and training.
 People are your most valuable asset, so start with the right ones, and make sure they have the tools and training to deliver the results you are asking for.
 Don’t assume they know everything you know, or learn as fast as you do.

 - Assign and orchestrate actions.
 Leaders must make sure all team members are taking the right actions (and behaviors) on a daily basis to deliver long-term performance.
 Even after all the previous steps, great leaders can’t afford to be mere observers.
 Lead by action.

 - Measure, adapt and innovate.
 Things change in a startup, and things will go wrong.
 You won’t notice if you don’t measure.
 Measure four or five key drivers, not twenty or thirty things.
 Motivate everyone with an insatiable curiosity to make things one percent better every day (kaizen).

 - Reward and punish.
 What gets measured and rewarded gets done.
 Be exceedingly generous with praise, celebration, recognition, small rewards, and sometimes money.
+For ideas of small rewards like glass awards, check out awards.com.
 Set high standards for performance and use the three T’s (train, transfer, or terminate) to deal with people unable to effectively execute the plan.

 I’m not suggesting that your task execution will be perfect if you precisely follow these steps.
 There are far too many pitfalls and risks in a startup to imply they can all be avoided.
 But if you adopt this blueprint, it’s much less likely that when things get tough, your investors will be thinking of an alternate meaning for the term “execution.”